 A report of the Total Estimated Actual Expenditures for last year's actions may be found in the Annual Update Table.
 A report of the Estimated Actual Percentages of Improved Services for last year's actions may be found in the Contributing Actions Annual Update Table.
-Table.

-Go oal # Description Continue to coordinate services for foster youth and homeless youth enrolled in TCSOS programs and all LEAs in Tuolumne County to minimize changes in school placement and ensure delivery of educational services, and provide training for all LEAs in Tuolumne County to support foster youth and homeless youth.
+Goal # Description 5 Continue to coordinate services for foster youth and homeless youth enrolled in TCSOS programs and all LEAs in Tuolumne County to minimize changes in school placement and ensure delivery of educational services, and provide training for all LEAs in Tuolumne County to support foster youth and homeless youth.
 (Priority 10)

 Coordinating services for Foster Youth is a state priority for county offices of education.
 Managed by TCSOS, the Foster Youth Services Coordinating Program (FYSCP) and Homeless Youth Education Program (HYEP) provide support services to foster children and homeless youth who suffer the traumatic effects of displacement from family and schools and multiple placements in foster care or unstable housing.
 Providing support to ensure continuous educational services for Foster Youth is key to the mission of TCSOS, ensuring access and equity for all children.
-In 2021-22 there were 152 Foster Youth and 177 Homeless Youth in Tuolumne County.
+In 2022-23 there were Foster Youth and 140 Homeless Youth in Tuolumne County.

-Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 The percentage of Educational Records for youth in foster care that are provided to Child Welfare Services (CWS) and Juvenile Court In 2020-21, 100% of educational records for foster youth were provided to Child Welfare Services and Juvenile Court In 2021-22, 100% of educational records for foster youth were provided to Child Welfare Services and Juvenile Court 100% of educational records for foster youth will be provided to Child Welfare Services and Juvenile Court. % of LEA liaisons attending quarterly meetings for Foster Youth In 2020-21, an average of 75% of LEA representatives attended quarterly student services meetings In 2021-22, an average of 71% of LEA representatives attended quarterly student services meetings.
-100% of LEAs will have representatives attend quarterly student services meetings % of LEA liaisons attending quarterly In 2020-21, an average of 75% of In 2021-22, an average of 71% of 100% of LEAs will have representatives
+Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 The percentage of Educational Records for youth in foster care that are provided to Child Welfare Services (CWS) and Juvenile Court In 2020-21, 100% of educational records for foster youth were provided to Child Welfare Services and Juvenile Court In 2021-22, 100% of educational records for foster youth were provided to Child Welfare Services and Juvenile Court In 2022-23, 100% of educational records for foster youth were provided to Child Welfare Services and Juvenile Court 100% of educational records for foster youth will be provided to Child Welfare Services and Juvenile Court. % of LEA liaisons attending quarterly meetings for Foster Youth In 2020-21, an average of 75% of LEA representatives attended quarterly student services meetings In 2021-22, an average of 71% of LEA representatives attended quarterly student services meetings.
+In 2022-23, an average of 75% of LEA representatives attended quarterly student services meetings.
+100% of LEAs will have representatives attend quarterly student services meetings